 - reflect bright white light directly off the ruins causing unbalanced photos

-make the site a hot one and all of the iguanas will be in hiding
+- make the site a hot one and all of the iguanas will be in hiding

 El Rey Mayan Ruins, Cancun

-Before arriving in Mexico I had asked several friends about my itinerary and they’d given ample feedback.
-One note was to skip El Rey Archaeological Zone in Cancun.
+Before visiting the El Rey Mayan ruins in Cancun, I’d asked several friends for their opinion on visiting.
+I was told to skip El Rey Archaeological Zone in Cancun.
 They said that since it’s in the hotel zone it’ll be crowded and not very impressive.

 While the overall structures weren’t towering and impressive like you think of when you hear the term “Mayan Ruins” the site was beautiful and ideal for a calming, relaxing stroll and taking beautiful pictures of wildlife and small-scale structures.